jonsamwell/flutter_gherkin/README.md

 #### order

 Defaults to `ExecutionOrder.random`
 The order by which scenarios will be run.
 Running an a random order may highlight any inter-test dependencies that should be fixed.
+Running with `ExecutionOrder.sorted` processes the feature files in `filename` order.

 #### stepDefinitions